 About Me & This Travel Blog

 Hola!
 I am Paulina, born and raised in Luxembourg.
-The size of this cute little country pushes to cross its borders, so it was just a matter of time when my irrepressible wanderlust would uncover itself.
+The size of this cute little country literally pushes to cross its borders!
+It was thus just a matter of time when my irrepressible wanderlust would uncover itself.

-After 8 years of wandering around and living in 7 cities in 3 different countries (Brussels, Passau, Malaga, Madrid, Seville, Tenerife and Barcelona), I decided that it was about time to settle down for a bit.
+After 8 years of wandering around and living in 7 cities in 3 different countries (Brussels, Passau, Malaga, Madrid, Seville, Tenerife, and Barcelona), I was ready to move back to my pretty home country, Luxembourg.

 Random facts about me: